Ken Vannice Electrical Workshop

 • Equipment & Meters

-Participants will receive an outline prior to the workshop and a copy of the presentation with additional materials.
-ETCP Certificants will also receive seven hours of renewal credit.
+In addition to top-of-the-line education, ETCP Certificants will also receive seven hours of renewal credit.

 ETCP certified entertainment technician training logo